Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A few other French breakfast items

-One trend is the sale of special breads in bakeries.
+One trend is the sale of specialty breads in bakeries.
 A decade ago, in my local boulangerie, I could buy a few different baguettes, a crown-shaped loaf, some larger breads called pains (this is the generic word for bread but is also a loaf about twice the size of a baguette), and a very few others.

 Now, I can find several dark breads, baguettes with seeds on top, breads with cheese or bacon or olives, tall loaves and flat loaves and rye or linseed loaves.
 This diversity is extremely welcome, but it was a long time coming.